MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaEntitlementManagementAccessPackageApplicablePolicyRequirement.md

 In Microsoft Entra entitlement management, this action retrieves a list of accessPackageAssignmentRequestRequirements objects that the currently signed-in user can use to create an accessPackageAssignmentRequest.
 Each requirement object corresponds to an access package assignment policy that the currently signed-in user is allowed to request an assignment for.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgEntitlementManagementAccessPackageApplicablePolicyRequirement](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgEntitlementManagementAccessPackageApplicablePolicyRequirement?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)